5/3 “Life as a Nudge: 삶으로 쓰는 편지"

 OPENING

-That passing — that simple, wordless gesture — is already a nudge.
+That passing is already a nudge.
 The softest nudge, written not with words, but with your life.

 Nudge = A gentle contact that moves people in a better direction — without force.
 Good deeds = The softest nudge, written with your life.
 VIP = The person Jesus cares about, close to your life, not yet knowing Him.